Myrmidonut/fcc_anonymous_message_board/README.md

 # Anonymous Message Board

 ## Introduction
-Users are presented with a number of message boards, each board shows a list of threads containing the original message and the replies to it.
+Users are presented with a number of message boards.
+Each board shows a list of threads containing the original message and the replies to it.

 Additional message boards are added if they dont exist.
-Threads and replies can be deleted with the original password.
+Threads and replies can be deleted with the original owners password.

-Main focus lies on the implementation of the backend and its feature testing.
+Testing is down with Chai.

 This project is part of freeCodeCamps Information Security and Quality Assurance certificate.